TDT4265-Group32/Project/README.md

 * val
 * pred

-The dataset specifies which dataset they will run for and further configurations for the MODE-DATASET pair can be found in [configs](configs/YOLOv8/), where the ones related to LiDAR data can be found [here](configs/YOLOv8/NAPLab-LiDAR/).
+The dataset specifies which dataset they will run for.
+Further configurations for the MODE-DATASET pair can be found in [configs](configs/YOLOv8/), where the ones related to LiDAR data can be found [here](configs/YOLOv8/NAPLab-LiDAR/).
-The "params" section in each .json file needs to follow the standard format of YOLOv8 train, val and pred.
+The "params" section in each .json file needs to follow the standard format of YOLOv8 train, val and pred parameters can be found [here](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/default.yaml).

 ### Tensorboard

+YOLO supports tensorboard.
 To check the tensorboard when using SSH into a remote server, it is required to forward the port of the remote server to the local to check, this can be done by doing the following in the **local machine**,

 ```bash